How Often Should I Wash My Hair?

 The same curly/wavy principle applies, but even more so: “Tighter coils or textured, coarser hair typically comes with a drier scalp, so those hair types can often go five to seven days between washes,” says Hershberger.

-If you have color-treated and/or highlighted hair
+When to wash color-treated and/or highlighted hair

 Wash: Every three to four days.